 Prior to joining the IU faculty, Breithaupt held teaching positions at Universität Hamburg, Freie Universität Berlin, and St. Gallen Universität.
 At IU, he teaches both cognitive science and Germanic studies, and his research focuses on narrative thinking, empathy, and literary fiction since the 18th century.
 His fields of interest include literature and cognitive science; empathy; narrative; emotions; German and European literature, philosophy, and culture since 1700; aesthetics; intellectual history of money; and Goethe.
 At IU, Fritz is also the founding director of the Experimental Humanities Laboratory which studies narratives empirically.

-Fritz Breithaupt is professor of Germanic Studies, adjunct professor in Comparative Literature, and affiliated professor of Cognitive Science at Indiana University.
-He has published six books, co-edited four volumes, and has published about 50 full-length articles.
-His latest books provide humanities responses to work in cognitive science, addressing issues of empathy, narrative thinking, and moral reasoning.
-His work on Goethe and the romantics, as well as on European literature and philosophy since 1740 is ongoing.
-He also runs a lab, the Experimental Humanities Lab, in which he uses methods of story retelling to develop a corpus of basic narratives.
-At Indiana University, he has served as chair of the department, was the director of the West European Studies Institute, was a co-founder of an official EU-Center of Excellence, interim dean of the Hutton Honors College, and served as acting director of several other institutes, such as the Center for Eighteenth-Century Studies.
+Breithaupt’s contributions to academia span far beyond the traditional classroom setting.
+He is a frequent contributor to the press, including Die Zeit and Philosophie Magazin in Germany.
+At IU, he has served as chair of the Department of Germanic Studies, was the director of the West European Studies Institute, was a co-founder of an official EU-Center of Excellence, interim dean of the Hutton Honors College, and served as acting director of several other institutes, such as the Center for Eighteenth-Century Studies.
+He frequently teaches for the Intensive Freshman Seminars at Indiana University.
 He has received many honors and distinctions for his work, including an Alexander-von-Humboldt Fellowship and was the first Distinguished Remak Scholar at Indiana University.